Action System

 [!NOTE] IfTargetis not provided in context, the system falls back to the AI's current Focus Actor.

 The plugin uses a push-based architecture.
-When a combat role changes, the
+Combat role changes trigger

 → SECCombatControllerComponent::HandleCombatRoleAssigned()